ajdemski/Code-Review-Project/README.md

 * _Html_
 * _Css_
 * _VsCode_
+* _GitHub_

 ## Description

-_A Code Review Project from Aaron Demski, In this repository youll find my index.html Website and a styles.css, and obviously the README.md.
+_A Code Review Project from Aaron Demski, In this repository you'll find my index.html Website and a styles.css, and obviously the README.md.
 The Webpage I made is all about me including my favorite food, video games, and favorite places i've visited.
 It also includes a bio about me with my interests and reasons why I decided to do coding._

 ## Setup/Installation Requirements